 Every figure on this dashboard has a transparent audit trail.
 With Tracenable, each data point is traceable back to its original source, viewable directly inside our platform.
 Explore Bank of New York Mellon’s data sources below and access millions more through our Disclosure Search.

-Compared to 2022, the total operational greenhouse gas (GHG) emissions of Bank of New York Mellon increased by 1.35%, suggesting that the company faced challenges in reducing its emissions from its core operations. a
+Compared to 2023, the total operational greenhouse gas (GHG) emissions of Bank of New York Mellon decreased by 3.81%, showing that the company has made progress in taking action to reduce the climate impact of its operations. a

-Since 2018, Bank of New York Mellon's Scope 1 emissions have decreased by 10.72%, reflecting a declining long-term trend in Scope 1 emissions over time. a
+Since 2018, Bank of New York Mellon's Scope 1 emissions have increased by 3.57%, reflecting a rising long-term trend in Scope 1 emissions over time. a

-Since 2018, Bank of New York Mellon's Scope 2 greenhouse gas (GHG) emissions (Location-Based) have decreased by 32.38%, reflecting a declining long-term trend in Scope 2 emissions over time. a
+Since 2018, Bank of New York Mellon's Scope 2 greenhouse gas (GHG) emissions ( Location-Based) have decreased by 35.96%, reflecting a declining long-term trend in Scope 2 emissions over time. a

 Approximately 100% of these emissions originated from upstream activities such as purchased goods and capital goods, while 0% came from downstream activities like product use, distribution, and end-of-life treatment. a